 This mentality isn't new.
-That's made clear in Thornton Oglove's Quality of Earnings, which was originally published in the 1980s, before the Internet made so much information easily available to individual investors.
+That's made clear in Thornton O'glove's Quality of Earnings, which was published in the 1980s -- before the Internet made so much information easily available to investors.

-Even beyond frequent conflicts of interest often found on Wall Street, Oglove noted people's tendency to be overly optimistic and dismissive -- or, worse, infuriated by -- bearish takes on their favorite stocks.
+Even beyond frequent conflicts of interest often found on Wall Street, O'glove notes investors' tendencies to be overly optimistic and dismissive of -- or, worse, infuriated by -- bearish takes on their favorite stocks.

-Today's retail investors aren't the only guilty ones -- Wall Street isn't exempt.
-Oglove offered an anecdote about one lonely analyst who sounded an alarm on Mattel back in the day:
+Today's retail investors aren't the only guilty ones -- Wall Street hasn't been exempt over the years.
+O'glove tells a story about one lonely analyst who sounded an alarm on Mattel way back in the day:

 [Daniel] Meade recalled a time when the entire investment fraternity was bullish on Mattel, and he put out a sell recommendation.
 "Everyone dumped on me.
 They accused me of being short the stock and characterized my analysis as perverted."